deepsphere/deepsphere-weather/modules/README.md

 * ``` dataloader_autoregressive.py```

 pyTorch Autoregressive (AR) DataLoader for nowcasting / forecasting problems.
-It allow for multiprocess-based prefetching in CPU and GPU, with asynchronous trasfer.
+It allow for multiprocess-based prefetching in CPU and GPU, with asynchronous GPU data trasfer.
 It expects xarray DataArrays in memory or lazy-loaded from a zarr store.

 * ``` early_stopping.py.py```

-pyTorch utils for early stopping training and controlling AR weight updates.
+pyTorch utils for early stopping training and controlling AR weights updates.

 * ``` layers.py```